TransistorSmoke/photoshop-mockup-generator/README.md

 These scripts are run in Photoshop.

-**PART 1.** The application will automatically imposes designs into the shirt mockups of different colors and they each get exported as a single image.
+**PART 1.** The application will automatically impose designs into the shirt mockups of different colors and they each get exported as a single image.
 This is achieved by running **_generateShirtMockupDarkLight.js_** from Photoshop.